Usopp

+Usopp (ウソップ, Usoppu), also known by his titles Sniper King and "God" Usopp, is a fictional character in the One Piece franchise created by Eiichiro Oda.
+The character made his first appearance in the 23rd chapter of the series, which was first published in Japan in Shueisha's Weekly Shōnen Jump magazine on January 12, 1998.
+He is the fourth member of the Straw Hat Pirates and the third to join, serving as their sniper.

 He was the fourth member to join Luffy's crew and the third officially after the confrontation they had with Captain Kuro.
 His dream is to become a great pirate like his father Yasopp, member of the Red-Haired Pirates of "Red-Haired" Shanks.
-Usopp carried the Straw Hats beating everyone with his 10 ton hammer until water seven when he was replaced with sniper king.

 Usopp is recognizable for his long nose, a reference to the fact that he tends to lie a lot.
 He is a gifted inventor, painter, and sculptor.
-In combat, he relies primarily on slingshots to fire various kinds of ammunition with great precision in coordination with a set of lies and other weapons giving him a unique fighting style named "The Usopp Arsenal".
+In combat, he relies primarily on his slingshot to fire various kinds of ammunition with great precision in coordination with a set of lies and other weapons giving him a unique fighting style named "The Usopp Arsenal".
 To help the Straw Hats rescue Nico Robin, he achieves notoriety under his alter-ego "Sogeking, the King of Snipers" (狙撃の王様そげキング, Sogeki no Ō-sama Sogekingu), a hero sniper wearing a golden mask and cape.
 Usopp’s declaration of war on the World Government flag is cited by fans and critics alike as one of the best moments of One Piece.
 Eventually, after helping the Straw Hats liberate Dressrosa from Don Quixote Doflamingo's rule, he becomes infamous as "God" Usopp (ゴッド ウソップ, Goddo Usoppu) due to freeing thousands of people from lives as slave toys, as well as light shining from above onto Usopp whilst underground as he addressed the people he freed.

 Creation and conception

 In the original concept art for the Straw Hats, Usopp was labeled the Vice-Captain of the crew.
-Usopp is based on Pinocchio and his name refers to uso, Japanese for lie and Aesop’s Fables.
-When asked by a fan what the nationalities of the members of the Straw Hat Pirates would be if One Piece was set in the real world, Oda replied that Usopp would be African.
-Usopp is the only Straw Hat Pirate to be assigned a continent rather than a nationality.
+Usopp is based on Pinocchio and his name refers to uso (Japanese for lie) and Aesop’s Fables.
+When asked by a fan what the nationalities of the members of the Straw Hat Pirates would be if One Piece was set in the real world, Oda replied that Usopp would be South African.

-Usopp has black hair and a long nose and usually wears a dark handkerchief yellow boxes, special shooter glasses, coveralls, brown with a white sash and no shirt underneath (despite wearing a dark green shirt in the Skypiea Saga).
+Usopp has black hair and a long nose and usually wears a dark yellow diamond-patterned kerchief, special sniper goggles, and brown coveralls with a white sash and no shirt underneath (despite wearing a dark green shirt in Skypiea).
 Usopp inherited his famous nose of his mother, while the rest of his face resembles that of his father.

 After the two-year timeskip, Usopp undergoes a dramatic physical transformation, becoming much more muscular and having longer hair.
 Usopp also got a new hat and takes his glasses besides sniper in the neck and headphones.
 He also fights using plants from the Boin Archipelago, which may be inspired by the original concept art of the crew featuring a male botanist.